Pretty Little Liars: The Perfectionists: Casting

-On September 25, 2017, Freeform announced that Sasha Pieterse and Janel Parrish had been cast to reprise their roles from mother series Pretty Little Liars as Alison DiLaurentis and Mona Vanderwaal, respectively.
+On September 25, 2017, Freeform announced that Sasha Pieterse and Janel Parrish had been cast to reprise their roles as Alison DiLaurentis and Mona Vanderwaal, respectively.
 On January 29, 2018, it was announced that Sofia Carson had been cast in the role of Ava, one of the series' protagonists.

 On March 9, 2018, Deadline Hollywood reported that Kelly Rutherford would be playing Claire Hotchkiss.
 It was also announced that Sydney Park as Caitlin Park-Lewis, Eli Brown as Dylan Walker, Noah Gray-Cabey as Mason Gregory and Klea Scott as Dana Booker.
 General Hospital star Hayley Erin was cast in a "mysterious, unnamed role", which later proved to be Taylor Hotchkiss.

 Filming

 On January 23, 2018, it was announced that the series would be filmed in Portland, Oregon.
 King confirmed on Twitter that filming would start in March 2018.
 Production started on February 27, 2018, with a table read for the pilot.
 Filming for the pilot started on March 12, 2018, and wrapped in the last week of the same month.

-Filming for the first season began on October 17, 2018 and wrapped on January 23, 2019.
+Filming spanned October 17, 2018-January 23, 2019.